 Texas Memorial Museum Exhibits

 Texas Memorial Museum (TMM)

 Explore the Texas Memorial Museum's ongoing exhibits as well as other fun activities scheduled throughout the day.
 Current exhibits include:

 Explore Helicoprion, a whorl-toothed shark that swam the ancient seas 270 million years ago.
 Enjoy a unique combination of science, art and humor that offers something for the whole family–fossils, original artwork by Ray Troll and life-sized sculptures.

 Explore the museum's Hall of Geology and Paleontology featuring fossil dinosaurs and other prehistoric creatures, meteorites and rocks.
 Stop by the Paleo Lab to talk with a paleontologist while seeing how fossils are prepared, catalogued and studied.

 Hall of Texas Wildlife

-Come see wildlife exhibits that highlight the regions of Texas through dioramas, including mounted specimens of Texas birds, mammals, reptiles and amphibians.
+Join us to see exhibits that highlight wildlife in numerous regions of Texas.
+You'll be able to experience the regions through dioramas that include mounted specimens of Texas birds, mammals, reptiles and amphibians.

 Residence Hall Tours